MaximeJLT/Physics_scripts/README.md

 ➡️ Highly relevant to:
 - **Quantitative finance** (Monte Carlo pricing, Brownian-based models)
 - **Aerospace & materials R&D** (atomistic modeling, diffusion, simulation)

+## 🎯 Relevance to Quantitative Finance and Aerospace R&D

+The simulations in this repository—ranging from Ising models and constrained Brownian motion to cohesive energy calculations—demonstrate the application of core methods in **statistical physics**, **stochastic processes**, and **numerical modeling**.
+These techniques are directly transferable to **quantitative finance**, where Monte Carlo methods, Brownian motion, and diffusion equations underpin option pricing, risk modeling, and market dynamics analysis.
+In parallel, the **cohesion energy simulation** and **polymer chain modeling** reflect key competencies required in **aerospace R&D**, especially in areas like material science, molecular dynamics, and instrument calibration in microgravity environments.

+By developing these codes during my undergraduate studies in physics, I’ve laid a solid foundation for future work as a **quantitative researcher** or **space R&D engineer**, with the ability to adapt scientific computing skills across both high-tech and financial sectors.

 ---